jacomyma/mapping-controversies/_pages/tuto-1-12.md

 Upload your ideas to the Padlet.

 Spend 15 minutes reviewing and commenting on the ideas of other groups.
-Can you suggest more ideas for them?

 # Documents produced